What is colorectal cancer?

 The colon and rectum are parts of the digestive system, which is also called the gastrointestinal (GI) system (see illustration).
 The first part of the digestive system (the stomach and small intestine) processes food for energy while the last part (the colon and rectum) absorbs fluid to form solid waste (fecal matter or stool) that then passes from the body.
 To understand colorectal cancer, it helps to know something about the normal structure of the digestive system and how it works.

 After food is chewed and swallowed, it travels through the esophagus to the stomach.
 There it is partly broken down and then sent to the small intestine, also known as the small bowel.
-It is called the small intestine because it is narrower than the large intestine (colon and rectum).
-Actually the small intestine is the longest segment of the digestive system -- about 20 feet.
+It is called small because it is narrower than the large intestine (colon and rectum), but actually the small intestine is the longest segment of the digestive system -- about 20 feet.
 The small intestine continues breaking down the food and absorbs most of the nutrients.

 The small intestine joins the large intestine (or large bowel) in the right lower abdomen.
 Most of the large intestine is made up of the colon, a muscular tube about 5 feet long.
 The colon absorbs water and salt from the food matter and serves as a storage place for waste matter.